scientific-python/social-media/social-media-general.md

 - New releases or important features of relevant projects
 - Documentation, talks, blog posts by relevant projects
 - Grants: PSF, Numfocus, GSOC (deadlines, winners?)
-- Conferences or other events from the scientific python community
+- Conferences or other events from the Scientific Python community
 - (maybe make a list of all the relevant accounts to follow for retweets)

 ## Content verification

-- Instagram/blog: ensure scipy has right to repost/share content
+- Instagram/blog: ensure Scientific Python has right to repost/share content
 - Make sure content is clearly cited
     - example: a tutorial using someone else’s example clearly cites the original source
 - Limited self/corporate promotion is acceptable, but should be no more than about a quarter of the content of the blog/discourse post.
 (Or better - NO profit promotional or sales material)